 Alprazolam ODT - Clinical Pharmacology

 Following oral administration, alprazolam is readily absorbed.
-The peak plasma concentration is reached about 1.5 to 2 hours after administration of alprazolam orally disintegrating tablets given with or without water.
+The peak plasma concentration is reached about 1.5 to 2 hours after administration of alprazolam given with or without water.
 When taken with water, mean Tmax occurs about 15 minutes earlier than when taken without water with no change in Cmax or AUC.
-Plasma levels are proportional to the dose given; over the dose range of 0.5 to 3.0 mg, peak levels of 8.0 to 37 ng/mL are observed.
-The elimination half-life of alprazolam is approximately 12.5 hours (range 7.9 - 19.2 hours) after administration of alprazolam orally disintegrating tablets in healthy adults.
+Plasma levels are proportional to the dose given; over the dose range of 0.5 mg to 3 mg, peak levels of 8 to 37 ng/mL are observed.
+The elimination half-life of alprazolam is approximately 12.5 hours (range 7.9 to 19.2 hours) after administration of alprazolam in healthy adults.

 Food decreased the mean Cmax by about 25% and increased the mean Tmax by 2 hours from 2.2 hours to 4.4 hours after the ingestion of a high-fat meal.
 Food did not affect the extent of absorption (AUC) or the elimination half-life.

 In vitro, alprazolam is bound (80 percent) to human serum protein.
 Serum albumin accounts for the majority of the binding.